-Stephen has a long history of leadership in community service, currently serving as a City Councillor in Fredericton, NB, and has past community service on the Fredericton area school board, the Rotary Club of Fredericton and various provincial organizations, including a term as President of the New Brunswick Salmon Council.
+Stephen has a long history of leadership in community service, currently serving as a City Councillor in Fredericton, NB, and a member of the Fredericton North Rotary Club.
+He has been active in several areas of community service including the Fredericton area school board, and various provincial organizations, including a term as President of the New Brunswick Salmon Council.

-Daria Salliners is the Conservation Program Manager the Atlantic Salmon Conservation Foundation.
+Darla Saunders is the Conservation Program Manager the Atlantic Salmon Conservation Foundation.
 While she has worked throughout Eastern Canada on behalf of the Foundation, projects in New Brunswick and Quebec are currently her primary focus.
 She also assists the Executive Director on Applied Scientific Research initiatives.
 Darla co-founded the popular webinar series the Foundation hosts in partnership with the Canadian Rivers Institute and serves as the series' coordinator.